LetsChill/Top.gg-python-webhook-tutorial-/README.rst

 **Restart your bot so the cog can be loaded now**

-now the part where you find your webhoon url.
+now the part where you find your webhook url.

 - **On Repl.it**